 There is usually a noticeable difference in the size of the openings to let the water out of the basin on both wastes.
 The opening on a click waste is just underneath and around the top (when open) and usually is only a few millimeters.
 On the other hand when a flip waste is fully open the central “disc” is pointed vertically and the openings are at the sides of this disc.
 These openings are usually substantially larger than on the click waste.
 This isn’t necessarily a bad point as it means a basin with a flip waste may drain faster than one with a click waste, but there is an increased chance of loosing something small down a flip waste such as a piece of jewellery.

-One of the advantages of a click waste is the option for a hair trap.
+One of the advantages of a click waste is an optional hair trap.
 These wastes are usually called easy-clean click wastes.
 With this type of click waste the entire central section can be removed and there is a filter attached to the underside of the waste which hair and other debris is caught in.
 This allows for easy cleaning of the waste and reduces the likeliness of anything clogging up the trap or waste pipe underneath.

 So to sum-up, both types of wastes have their advantages and disadvantages, but ultimately it’s your choice and personal preference.
-To see both of these wastes in action, visit our showroom or plumbing and heating counter today at 314-320 Smithdown Road.
+To see both of these wastes in action, and for more advice visit our showroom or plumbing and heating counter today.